-Unrestricted net assets include funds having no restriction as to use or purpose imposed by donors.
-Temporarily restricted net assets are those whose use has been limited by donors to a specific time period or purpose.
+Net assets without donor restrictions include funds having no restriction as to use or purpose imposed by donors.
+Net assets with donor restrictions are those whose use has been limited by donors to a specific time period or purpose.

 Support and Revenue